-'Hundreds of thousands' fitted with suspect hip implantsFebruary 28th, 2012 in Health /
+'Hundreds of thousands' fitted with suspect hip implantsFebruary 28, 2012 in Medicine & Health / Health

 Hundreds of thousands of people have been fitted with replacement hips whose flawed design may be exposing them to toxic metal, according to a probe by the BBC and the British Medical Journal (BMJ) unveiled Tuesday.